justinnoel/Smartlist/README.md

 Want to contribute?
 Visit: https://smartlist.ga/join

+### Where's the code?
+You can find the code for the dashboard under the `/web/dashboard` directory

 ### API
 Smartlist provides an easy-to-use API for free!
 Languages supported: JS, PHP, Python, Flutter, Swift, C++, Java, Kotlin